HardlyDifficult/Tutorials/Chapter2.md

 We will need the ability to disable this component later in the tutorial.

 A disabled component will not get called for events such as Update.
-However it does still recieve some calls while disabled, including OnTriggerEnter.
+However it does still receive some calls while disabled, including OnTriggerEnter.
 This is why we check if enabled vs depending on Unity to do that for us.

 Unity only allows you to use the enable / disable feature if it detects that there is a method in the script which would be impacted.
 We added an empty Start method to get the enable / disable feature since Unity does not enable enable by checking 'if(enabled)' in code.